ZGChung/tal_hackathon/doc/ONE_PAGER.md

-✅ **Role-based access** (Students vs. Administrators) ✅ **Beautiful, modern UI** that feels like a social media app ✅ **Original vs. Rewritten comparison** to demonstrate transformation ✅ **Multi-agent development workflow** (the system was built by AI agents!)
+✅ **Role-based access** (Students vs. Administrators) ✅ **Beautiful, modern UI** that feels like a social media app ✅ **Original vs. Rewritten comparison** to demonstrate transformation ✅ **Multi-agent AI system** (specialized agents for platforms, rewriting, curriculum, and preferences)

 ---

 ## The Team's Innovation

-This project demonstrates cutting-edge AI application in two ways:

-1. **Product Innovation**: Using LLMs to transform content for educational purposes
-2. **Development Innovation**: Using multi-agent AI systems to build the product itself
+This project demonstrates cutting-edge AI application: **Multi-agent intelligence working together**—platform agents, rewriting agents, curriculum agents, and preference agents collaborate to create a seamless, personalized learning experience that adapts to each student's needs.

-We're not just using AI—we're pushing its boundaries in both application and methodology.
+We're not just using AI—we're building an intelligent ecosystem of specialized agents that work together to make learning effortless.

 ---

 **FunFlow**: Learning Without Effort—Injected Into Every Scroll

-_Where fun meets learning, and kids don't even notice_
+_Fun flows, learning follows_

 _Built for the TAL Hackathon - Exploring AI + Education_